FerreraGab95/emv-qrcps.net/README.md

 // ...
 OR

-MerchantInformationLanguageTemplate merchantInformationLanguageTemplate =new MerchantInformationLanguageTemplate() {
+MerchantInformationLanguageTemplate merchantInformationLanguageTemplate = new MerchantInformationLanguageTemplate (
     languagePreference,
     merchantName,
     merchantCity,